max630/git-rehi/README.md

 `git rebase2 --abort`

-Aborts whole rebase. `<branch>` returns to where it was before starting and is checked-out.
+Aborts whole rebase.
+The originally checked-out branch is checked out back.

 `git rebase2 --skip`

-Reset all changes and continue rebasing starting with the next step in todo list.
+Reset all uncommitted changes and continue rebasing starting with the next step in todo list.

 ### Options